 One powerful tool that facilitates the alignment of sales and the buying process is Configure, Price, Quote (CPQ) software.
 CPQ solutions enable a frictionless buying experience by simplifying complex sales processes and providing accurate quotes quickly.

-CPQ streamlines the configuration of products or services so customers receive accurate and customized quotes based on specific requirements.
-With CPQ, sales teams can generate quotes quickly and accurately, eliminating manual errors and saving valuable time.
-This efficiency empowers salespeople to focus on building customer relationships rather than getting caught up in time-consuming administrative tasks.
+CPQ makes the configuration of products and services easy.
+Customers receive accurate and customized quotes based on specific requirements, which you (or an admin) program into its backend rules engine.
+This level of efficiency empowers salespeople to focus on building customer relationships rather than getting caught up in time-consuming administrative tasks.

-In addition, CPQ provides a centralized platform for salespeople to access relevant product information, pricing details, and quote history.
-This accessibility ensures that sales teams have all the necessary information at their fingertips to address customer queries promptly and make informed recommendations.
+CPQ provides a single source of truth, where salespeople can quickly access product information, pricing details, and quote history.
+That way, reps have everything they need to address customer queries promptly and make informed recommendations.
 By comprehensively viewing the customer’s journey, salespeople can engage in meaningful conversations and tailor their approach.

 CPQ for complex selling